-Imagine this: you’re a retail brand who has recently acquired a new online customer, Samuel, who ordered a pair of sunglasses from your website.
-After his order was placed, Samuel was funneled into your designated welcome journey for new buyers.
-Your marketing automation platform or email provider sent a thank you note for his interest and a few links to your most popular blog content.
+Imagine this: You’re a retail brand that's recently acquired a new online customer, Samuel, who ordered a pair of sunglasses from your website.
+Afterwards, Samuel was funneled into your designated welcome journey for new buyers.
+Your marketing automation platform or email provider sent a thank-you note for his interest and a few links to your most popular blog content.

-People move between different channels, devices and store locations.
-Brands are constantly inundated with more data and records of each customer interaction.
-Most digital marketers will apply a blind exact match on the email address.
+People move between different channels, devices, and store locations.
+Brands are inundated with mountains of data and records of customer interactions.
+Most digital marketers will apply a blind exact match on an email address.
 But what about those customers who don’t provide an email address?
-Or those who make a typo?
-Or those who share an email with a family member?
-Or those who use different emails?
-Or those who change emails?
-Or those who provide a dummy email?
-Or those who enter the email of the person that they are buying the product for?
+Or the ones who make typos, share the same email address as a parent or significant other, or have a few different email addresses?

-Identity resolution is the key process that will help you improve the quality of your customers’ engagement and get a more accurate picture of how your business is evolving.
-Whether your customers are tied to different IDs in siloed systems (e.g., POS, e-commerce, customer care center, email or SMS execution systems) or whether a customer has created two different profiles in the same system, identity resolution will provide you with the clearest understanding of your customers.
-Acquia Customer Data Platform (CDP) is equipped with a built-in Identity Resolution Engine (IRE) that continuously monitors every customer interaction to accurately resolve customer identities.
+Identity resolution is the key process that will help you improve the quality of your customers’ engagement and get a more accurate sense of how your business is evolving.
+Whether your customers are tied to different IDs in siloed systems — e.g., point-of-sale (POS), e-commerce, customer care center, email, SMS execution systems — or a customer has created two different profiles in the same system, identity resolution gives you the clearest picture of who they are.

 Let’s look at how you can apply an identity resolution engine to your own customer databases to unearth hidden lifetime value.

 As with everything data-related, you need to start with data that you can trust.
 Consider the addresses below, for instance:

-Currently, your system may view these as three different locations due to variations in how they were entered.
-This means your database will count three different customers, despite the fact there is just one person.
-Without catching this error, marketing teams will send three catalogs to one address ― wasting resources and frustrating the customer.
+Your system may view these as three different locations due to entry variations, which means your database will count three different customers even though the records point to just one person.
+Marketing teams that fail to catch this error will send three catalogs to one address, thereby wasting resources and annoying Ms. Monroe.

 A proper identity resolution engine will correct these addresses to follow the national address standard.
-Acquia CDP also applies standardization to email addresses, phone numbers, names and any identifiable fields that you want to leverage.
+Acquia CDP applies standardization to email addresses, phone numbers, names, and any identifiable fields that you wish to use.

-Deduplicate Your Records with Flexible Matching Rules
+Deduplicate Records with Flexible Matching Rules

 The default identity resolution rules that we use to get our clients started with Acquia CDP are: